wso2/docs-choreo-dev/en/docs/develop-components/source-configuration-descriptor.md

 #### Dependency configurations (`dependencies`)

-In the `dependencies` configuration section, you can specify multiple service connection configurations under `dependencies.serviceReferences`.
+In the `dependencies` configuration section, you can define multiple service connection configurations under `dependencies.serviceReferences`.
 Use the service references generated in the Internal Marketplace when creating a service connection.
-To copy the [connection configurations](https://wso2.com/choreo/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-service/), see the developer guide that is available when you create a connection.
+For instructions on copying [connection configurations](https://wso2.com/choreo/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-service/), refer to the developer guide available during the connection creation process.

-he `serviceReferences` schema has a specific structure and contains the following details:
+The `dependencies.serviceReferences` schema expects following fields:

 | Field                | Required     | Description                                                                      |
 |----------------------|--------------|----------------------------------------------------------------------------------|